Shoreland Zoning On Maine Waterfront Properties.

 So you can spend more time on the water, fishing, sailing, swimming.
 Or out by the nightly fire in a circle of chairs.
 Or on the open deck grilling, chilling.
 Listening to Maine loons create a symphony of sound out on the lake.

-If you are bent on building a Maine waterfront property and just don’t want someone else’s construction knot to undo, consider what the shore land zoning rules are for unimproved lots.
+If you are bent on building a Maine waterfront property and just don’t want someone else’s messed up construction knot to undo, consider what the shore land zoning rules are for unimproved lots.
 Check the state statutes, to see if any local additional regulations exist.
-Are on the books to be wary of and work around.
+To see anything and everything on the books to be wary of and work around just saved expensive heartache later.
+Protecting the Maine lake, river, any waterfront is the key to being a good steward.
+Passing it on in as good or better shape than you were lucky enough to have ownership.
+That’s the way to look at it from the only angle.

-Get a soil test for the lot BEFORE you build.
+Get a soil test for the waterfront lot BEFORE you build.

-To know additional land is not needed at a king’s ransom across the road for your leachfield.
-So you can figure out if the way way higher engineered, expensive system on the dinky lot with other people’s wells and septics too close cause additional heavy duty ching ching.
+To know additional land is not needed at a king’s ransom across the road for your leach field.
+So you can figure out if the way way higher engineered, expensive system on the dinky lot with other people’s wells and septic systems too close cause additional heavy duty ching ching.
 Or you suddenly decide you don’t want what looks like a dead whale with a white snorkel “blow hole” is out back of the new waterfront property in Maine you would like to build.

 And the land on that Maine lake or river will still be what you hope to build on after using the lot for the fifth wheel camper fit on the lot.
 For a few years until the recreational bank account builds up.